ngdanghau/Hackintosh-For-Dell-Latitude-E6540/README.md

 ## Setup
 ### Requirements
 - One USB flash drive of 8GB (for Mojave) or 16GB (for Catalina)
-- Download macOS Mojave install app (size: 6GB) ([use macOS Mojave Patcher](http://dosdude1.com/mojave/) to download, sometime you download on AppStore only have 5-6MB)
+- Download macOS install app
+--([use macOS Mojave Patcher](http://dosdude1.com/mojave/) to download, sometime you download on AppStore only have 5-6MB) --([use macOS Catalina Patcher](http://dosdude1.com/catalina/) to download, sometime you download on AppStore only have 5-6MB)
 - Download Clover Bootloader in [here](https://sourceforge.net/projects/cloverefiboot/) Recomemed for verison 4961
 - Clover custom some part for install in [here](https://github.com/ngdanghau/DELL-latitude-E6540-macOS/releases/tag/v1.0)
 - Download Clover for OS after install in [here](https://github.com/ngdanghau/DELL-latitude-E6540-macOS/releases/tag/v2.4k-r4961)